-Not only do we enslave, exploit, torture and slaughter animals by the tens of billions every year, we do so in order to provide ourselves with food that is not healthy for us, and other products that we simply do not need.
+Not only do we enslave, exploit, torment and slaughter other animals in countless numbers every year, we do so in order to provide ourselves with things that we simply do not need, including animal-based foods.
 The growing number of vegans who live healthy, fulfilling lives is a testament to this fact.

 Not only is this extreme violence against our fellow animals sanctioned by the legal structure of society and accepted almost without question by most people, it is actually encouraged and even celebrated in the form of neighborhood barbecues, family fishing trips, and even office parties where animal foods are served and shared with a sense of fun, festivity, and laughter.

 When an individual chooses to reject this violence, and makes a personal commitment to live without participating in the carnage that underlies these apparently happy social scenes, that individual does so, ironically, at the risk of being teased, criticized, insulted, ostracized, and perhaps even accused of committing some sort of offense against society’s expectations that we fall in line, and accept what is.

 This is something everyone who becomes vegan is, frankly, likely to go through at some point.
 It is how we choose to respond to such an experience that determines whether we triumph over the challenge or allow it to wear us down.